This post is all about the ultimate christmas checklist.

 8. Christmas Checklist: Three days before

-Get fresh ingredients – This is the right time to go shopping for fresh ingredients.
+Get fresh ingredients – Make a grocery list of fresh ingredients.
+This is the right time to go shopping for fresh ingredients.
 Onions, fruits, garlic, pepper, and onions are some of the things you should buy at this point.

 Set the table – Set the table in the dining room or wherever you will have the family gathering.
 Arrange the chairs and any other accessories necessary for a successful event.